For healthcare providers

-Five suggestions to build stronger relationships and improve outcomes
+Five recommendations to build stronger relationships and improve outcomes

 1. Recognize our humanity.

 See us as people first.
 Not patients.
 Not pain numbers.
 Not appointment times.
 Not body parts.
-And not a medical diagnosis.
+And not a symptom or medical diagnosis.
 We're more than the pain.
-And the pain isn't driven by any single contributor.
-Pain is a biopsychosocial experience.

 2. Prioritize listening over speaking and listen to our stories.

-The person in your office wants to be heard.
-Take time to have a conversation and peel back the onion—listening to their story without interruption, suspicion, or judgment and going beyond tick-box communication to make your office space a safe place for them to share their story, express their concerns, and ask questions.
+The person in your office wants to be heard and believed.
+The pain is real.
+Take time to have a conversation and peel back the onion—listening to their story without interruption, suspicion, or judgment, and going beyond tick-box communication to make your office space a safe place for them to share their story, express their concerns, and ask questions.
+Listening helps you understand a person's experiences, values, and hopes, enabling you to find the most effective ways to assist them and empower them to help themselves.

 3. Choose your words with compassion.